ABOUT

 From an early age, Jasmin Shokrian has been immersed in the pleasures of handcrafted clothing and in the gratification inherent in the philosophy of fashion as art.
 Born and raised in Los Angeles, she counts her mother as her first and primary influence, who learned couture methods in Tehran and studied at the Fashion Institute of Technology in New York.

-In 2009, Vanity Fair interviewed First Lady Michelle Obama where she listed Jasmin Shokrian as one of her favorite young designers amongst the late Isabel Toledo, Jason Wu, Thakoon, Maria Cornejo and Junya Watanabe.
-In 2010 Michelle Obama is featured multiple times in the press wearing Jasmin Shokrian.
+In 2009, Vanity Fair interviewed First Lady Michelle Obama, who listed Jasmin Shokrian as one of her favorite young designers amongst Isabel Toledo, Jason Wu, Thakoon, Maria Cornejo and Junya Watanabe.
+In 2010, Michelle Obama was featured multiple times in the press wearing Jasmin Shokrian.

 In November 2014, she opened a curated shop-in-shop in the MOCA store at MOCA, Los Angeles, her first public retail experience showcasing the Jasmin Shokrian collection and branded graphic styles, as well as a curated range of books, selected objects, jewelry, scents and vintage furniture.

-In July of 2019 Harpers Bazaar Arabia published an article featuring Shokrian and the multidisciplinary career she has built over the last 20 years.
+In July of 2019, Harpers Bazaar Arabia published an article featuring Shokrian and the multidisciplinary career she has built.

-“Though my fashion work is sincere, it is born of irony, fundamentally informed by my decision years ago to eschew fashion school for fine arts — as well as my upbringing by a mother trained in fashion design and couture construction methods.
-In art school I gained a conceptual understanding through which my collections now come to life, as well as an intuition for shape, line geometry, story and color.
+"Though my fashion work is sincere, it is born of irony, fundamentally informed by my decision years ago to eschew fashion school for fine arts — as well as my upbringing by a mother trained in fashion design and couture construction methods.
+In art school I gained a conceptual understanding through which my collections now come to life, as well as an intuition for shape, line, geometry, story and color.
 I first experimented with fabric as a medium for sculpture, and I love the idea of catching fabric where it falls, draping shapes to life—haphazard elegance.
 I have typically chosen film as the medium to show my collections over the traditional runway format.
-My garments are defined by the eye I developed in art school.
-A penchant for narrative from my background in film, a sense of color learned in painting, and shapes reminiscent of my early sculptural work.”
+My garments are defined by the eye and processes I developed as an artist .
+A penchant for narrative from my background in film, a sense of color learned in painting, and shapes reminiscent of my early sculptural work."